ValarDragon/Fractals/README.md

 Note, if the scaling factor is not 1/3rd, the sidelets are of size `(line segment they were placed upon length)*scalingfactor`
 This produces slightly asymetrical results due to the order of writing if scaling factor is not 1/3rd.
 I'm working on fixing this.

+thirdtriangleside = Boolean.
+This is only applicable when Sidelets and reverse are enabled.
+The parameter specifies whether you want three triangles in each inner triangle or not.
+Generally speaking, you get more circular looking patterns with it disabled, and more triangle looking patterns when its enabled.
+See the two sample image 11's